-- Cavalry: If you gain a Cavalry while resolving a card or gaining multiple cards at once (such as via overpaying for Stonemason), you do not return to your Action phase until you have finished resolving the card or gaining the cards.
+- Cavalry, Villa: If you change phases while resolving a card or gaining multiple cards at once (such as via overpaying for Stonemason), you do not return to your Action phase until you have finished resolving the card or gaining all the cards.

 - Coin of the Realm: See Snowy Village below.

 - Crown + Scepter: If you use Crown on a Scepter and choose to replay that Crown, the game freezes.